miklu612/big-board/README.md

 +---------+-----------+------+-----+---------+-------+
 ```

-The username must be `bigboard` and its password be `password123`.
-These will
+The username and password must be specified in the dotenv file.
+The user has to
-be changed in the future, but during development they will be hardcoded.
-This
-user must have all privilidges (cybersecurity be damned).
+have all priviledges, but I will work on reducing them to the bare minimum.